 After Temp folders are chosen for all checked databases, Next will become active.

 These are default scheduling options for Exchange database backups.

 The backup schedule is configured for all checked databases.
 The most frequent schedule is following:

 Minimum required space shows how much space is required in Temp folder(s) and in the cloud to backup chosen databases.

-In case the option Backup even when Windows user is not logged on is chosen, Windows credentials should be configured for the Windows account under which the backups will run.
-The option is preferable for Exchange backups because usually these machines are switched on but the Administrator is logged out from the operating system.
+If the option Backup even when Windows user is not logged on is chosen, Window credentials should be configured for the Windows account under which the backups will run.
+The option is preferable for Exchange backups because usually these machines are switched on but the administrator is logged out from the operating system.

-When all necessary fields are filled in, click Finish button to complete the wizard.
+When all necessary fields are filled, click Finish to complete the wizard.

 If Run backup at the end of wizard is selected, the backup will be started immediately and the following progress will appear regarding the backup of each chosen database (click Show Details and clear Close when complete) to see the details of the backup.